Local

 Read the budget at this link.

-Chapel Hill Town Manager Ted Vorhees
+Chapel Hill Town Manager Ted Voorhees

 What about the Chapel Hill Public Library?